Educational Programming

 Stomp Rockets

-A quick and easy look into the science behind how rockets really work including very basic physics (Newton’s 3rd Law of motion) and the different parts of a rocket.
-Demonstrations involving rockets cars to further explain Newton’s 3rd law of motion.
-Students also get to build their own paper STOMP Rockets and launch them outside, next to our American Airlines MD-80, using air pressure to create upwards thrust.
+The simple science behind how rockets really work!
+Introduces very basic physics (Newton’s 3rd Law of motion) and the different parts of a real NASA rocket.
+Demonstrations involving rockets to further explain Newton’s 3rd law of motion.
+Students also get to build their own paper stomp rockets and launch them outside, next to our American Airlines MD-80, using air pressure to create upwards thrust.

 Landers

-Detailed look into how NASA lands rovers on other planets such as mars.
+A look into how NASA designs land rovers for other planets such as Mars.
 Students get to build their own landers and test them as they learn about the engineering design cycle used by NASA engineers to design and operate real life landers.

 Recommended grade range: 5th – 12th